fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 // roles in all namespaces
 $ kubectl get roles -A --no-headers | wc -l

-//  Identify an account is a specific role in a namespace
+//  Identify an account in a specific role in a namespace
 $ kubectl get roles
 $ kubectl describe rolebindings MY_ROLEBINDING -n MY_NS

 // A specific user has access to GET pods
 $ kubectl get pods --as dev-user

-// Permission to a user user1 to create, list and delete pods in the default namespace.
+// Permission to the user1 to create, list and delete pods in the default namespace.
 $ kubectl create role dev --verb=list,create,delete --resource=pods
 $ kubectl describe role dev
 $ kubectl create rolebinding user-binding --role=dev --user=user1